 The trick to year-round vampire nails is treating them as a color palette and aesthetic rather than a Halloween costume.
 Blood red, deep burgundy, black, and dark purple are legitimately beautiful colors that happen to fit vampire themes but aren't LIMITED to that theme.

-I've done vampire-inspired nails for weddings (burgundy ombre for fall weddings), job interviews (deep wine red short almond nails), and even baby showers (okay that one was specifically requested by a Twilight-obsessed mom-to-be).
+We've done vampire-inspired nails for weddings (burgundy ombre for fall weddings), job interviews (deep wine red short almond nails), and even baby showers (requested by a Twilight-obsessed mom-to-be).
 The versatility is honestly underrated.

 Styling Tips for Non-Halloween Vampire Nails: